 One of the easiest ways to drive traffic to your site it by using Google Adwords or Moz to search for keywords and key phrases that people are using to search the internet.
-Find what those keywords and phrases are (make sure they will be attracting the right customers) and then fit them into content you have on your site appropriately.
-In addition to adding them in content on the site, you would add them into the page name, page title, and meta name.
-Also bid on the keywords and phrases so your site will show up at the top of search results (if you aren’t already the organic first result which you should aim to be by using these keywords and phrases in your content.
+Find what those keywords and phrases are (make sure they will be attracting the right customers) and then fit them into the content you have on your site appropriately.
+In addition to adding them in the content on the site, you would add them to the page name, page title, and meta name.
+Also, bid on the keywords and phrases so your site will show up at the top of search results (if you aren’t already the organic first result which you should aim to be by using these keywords and phrases in your content.

 After you’ve beefed up your keywords and have a PPC plan running that you update every 6 months, focus on building a social media presence.

 Social Media Marketing

 Depending on the type of products or services you provide you can choose the social media channels that fit best.
 For instance, if you’re B2B then LinkedIn and Twitter might be best while Facebook and Pinterest should be saved for later.
 Start a posting schedule and make sure you are posting the appropriate amount for each site.
 For instance, Twitter you should be posting a minimum of two times a day while Facebook, LinkedIn, Pinterest, Quora, and Reddit, you should post at least once a week (but preferably one a day).

 For the content you post, you should have a good balance between your own work and promoting other’s work.
 If you only post your own work then it looks like you are egotistical but if you post only other people’s work then it looks like you have nothing to contribute.
 Find a solid balance of what clicks for your audience.

 You can use Google Analytics to help you decide which sites are driving the most traffic to your website and then focus on posting to those sites most.